KDE/websites-docs-plasma-mobile-org/PlasmaSettings.rst

 Introduction
 ~~~~~~~~~~~~

-This tutorial teaches you how you can load Active settings modules into
+This tutorial teaches you how you can load Plasma settings modules into
 your app, and create your own modules.

-Active Settings is an app, much like Plasma Desktop's kcmshell that
+Plasma Settings is an app, much like Plasma Desktop's kcmshell that
 shows and loads configuration modules.
 These configuration modules are
 plugins providing a QML package and an optional C++-plugin which exports
 custom-written configuration objects as QObject to the declarative
 environment.

 You can query available modules using the --list argument to
-active-settings:
+plasma-settings:

 ::

-   $ active-settings --list
+   $ plasma-settings --list
-   org.kde.active.settings.web             Settings for history, caching, etc.
-   org.kde.active.settings.configtest      Test Module for the Config Bindings
-   org.kde.active.settings.time            Settings for timezone and date display
+   kcm_mobile_time ...........
+Timezone, Date Display
+   kcm_mobile_power ..........
+Lock, Sleep, Timeout
+   kcm_mobile_theme ..........
+Font and Theme
+   kaccounts .................
+Add Your Online Accounts

 You can load an individual module by supplying its plugin name as
 argument to active-settings:

 ::

-   active-settings org.kde.active.settings.time
+   plasma-settings org.kde.active.settings.time

-will open the active-settings app and load the "Time and Date" module on
+will open the plasma-settings app and load the "Time and Date" module on
 startup.

 Architecture
 ~~~~~~~~~~~~
-The Active Settings app consists of a number of parts, an Active App, which loads a QML package providing the chrome for active-settings, a set of Declarative components which encapsulate loading settings modules and a set of settings modules, which provide the UI and backend code for
+The Plasma Settings app consists of a number of parts, a Plasma App, which loads a QML package providing the chrome for active-settings, a set of Declarative components which encapsulate loading settings modules and a set of settings modules, which provide the UI and backend code for